virtual-labs/exp-auto-level-iitr/experiment/experiment-name.md

-## Study of various parts of Auto Level.
+## Study of various parts of auto level.